 11 Sights in Pointe-à-Pitre, France (with Map and Images)

-Saint-Pierre-et-Saint-Paul de Pointe-à-Pitre Church is a Roman Catholic church located on Place Gourbeyre in Pointe-à-Pitre, Guadeloupe.
-Although it has never been consecrated, the church is in common parlance locally called "cathedral".
-In 1978, the building was classified as a historical monument and in 2021 benefited from the annual edition of the Heritage Lottery as a priority site.
+The Saint-Pierre-et-Saint-Paul de Pointe-à-Pitre church is a Catholic church located at Place Gourbeyre in Pointe-à-Pitre in Guadeloupe.
+Although it has never been consecrated, the church is in common language locally called "cathedral".
+In 1978, the building was classified as a historic monuments and benefited in 2021 from the annual edition of the heritage lotto as a priority site.

 Wikipedia: Église Saint-Pierre-et-Saint-Paul de Pointe-à-Pitre (FR)

-The town hall of Pointe-à-Pitre is the current town hall located Place des Martyrs-de-la-Liberté in Pointe-à-Pitre, Guadeloupe.
-Built in 1973 to replace the old town hall, which had become unsuited to the administrative needs of the growing municipality, it was listed as a historic monument in 2011.
+The Pointe-à-Pitre City Hall is the current town hall located on the Place des Martyrs-de-la-Liberté in Pointe-à-Pitre, Guadeloupe.
+Built in 1973 to replace the old town hall, which had become unsuited to the administrative needs of the rapidly expanding municipality, it was listed as a historical monument in 2011.

-The birthplace of Saint-John-Perse was a residential building located at 54, rue Achille-René-Boisneuf – former rue d'Arbaud – in Pointe-à-Pitre in Guadeloupe.
-Built around 1850-1860, it was the birthplace and childhood of the French writer and poet Alexis Leger dit Saint-John Perse.
+The birthplace of Saint-John-Perse was a residential building located at 54, rue Achille-René-Boisneuf – formerly rue d'Arbaud – in Pointe-à-Pitre, Guadeloupe.
+Built around 1850-1860, it was the birthplace and childhood of the French writer and poet Alexis Leger, known as Saint-John Perse.

-The former presbytery Saint-Pierre-et-Saint-Paul is a building built in the nineteenth century, located between the Place de la Victoire and the Place de l'Église Saint-Pierre-et-Saint-Paul, in the city center of Pointe-à-Pitre, sub-prefecture of Guadeloupe.
+The former presbytery Saint-Pierre-et-Saint-Paul is a building built in the 19th century, located between Place de la Victoire and Place de l'Eglise Saint-Pierre-et-Saint-Paul, in the city center de Pointe-à-Pitre, sub-prefecture of Guadeloupe.

 Wikipedia: Ancien presbytère Saint-Pierre-et-Saint-Paul (FR)

-The Bébian nursery school-former Mortenol library-is a building located at 7bis, rue Alsace-Lorraine at the corner of rue Bébian in Pointe-à-Pitre in Guadeloupe.
-Built in 1930, it was registered in historic monuments in 1979.
+The Bébian kindergarten – formerly the Mortenol library – is a building located at 7bis, rue Alsace-Lorraine at the corner of rue Bébian in Pointe-à-Pitre, Guadeloupe.
+Built in 1930, it was listed as a historical monument in 1979.

 10. Marché central couvert

-The central market of Pointe-à-Pitre-also called spices market or Saint-Antoine market-is a municipal building located in the historic district of Pointe-à-Pitre in Guadeloupe since its erection in 1874.
+The Pointe-à-Pitre Central Market — also known as the Spice Market or Saint-Antoine Market — is a municipal building located in the historic district of Pointe-à-Pitre in Guadeloupe since its erection in 1874.

 11. Ancien entrepôt Darboussier